This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 You should start looking for affiliate programs suitable to promote on your websites and in your content.
 You should try with multiple affiliate programs and see which makes the most money for you.

-You can also start creating content specifically written to promote an affiliate program.
+You can also start creating content specifically written to promote an affiliate program as long as it is somewhat relevant to the topics of your website.

 When optimizing your websites you should try to improve your website loading speed.
 I use the excellent free tool called GTMetrix.
 It will benchmark your site and potentially give you lots of tips for where you can improve.